 Venum Challenger Boxing Gloves are also hand made boxing gloves that come from Thailand.
-This pair of gloves are made with premium synthetic leather that is very durable and functional for prolonged use and service.
+This pair of gloves are made with a premium synthetic leather outer layer that is very durable and functional for prolonged use and service.

 There is an embossed Venum logo that is a 3d design.
 This serves as a tell tale sign that the gloves you have are original and authentic, hand made Thailand gloves from Venum.